victorbrca/rhce-practice-exam/README.md

 ## Exam Information

 Contains a link for the official exam page, exam schedule page, list of objectives, and more.
-See [[Exam Information]].
+See [Exam Information](exam-information.md).

 ## Study Resources

 A list of books, courses, communities and external practice exams.
-See [[Study Resources]].
+See [Study Resources](study-resources.md).

 ## Contributing